symbol/symbol-docs/source/guidelines/sdk-development.rst

 - **Reusability**: Enabling high-level interoperability between modules and potential component consumers.
 - **Stateless**: Increasing availability and scalability of components allowing them to interoperate more frequently and reliably.
 - **Composability**: For components to be effectively composable they must be interoperable.

-**Reactive**

-NEM2-SDK uses ReactiveX Library intensely.

-- **Functional**: Developers can avoid complex stateful programs using clean input/output functions over observable streams.
-- **Less is more**: ReactiveX's operators often reduce what was once an elaborate challenge into a few lines of code.
-- **Async error handling**: Traditional try/catch is powerless for errors handling in asynchronous computations, but ReactiveX will offer developers the proper tools to handle these sort of errors.
-- **Concurrency**: Observables and Schedulers in ReactiveX allow the programmer to abstract away low-level threading, synchronization, and concurrency issues.
-- **Frontend**: Manipulation of UI events and API responses on the Web using RxJS.
-- **Backend**: Embrace ReactiveX's asynchronicity, enabling concurrency and implementation independence.

-.. note:: In case you are not familiar with ReactiveX and you still have to deliver something fast, you can convert an observable to Promise/Future by reviewing this |rp-promise-example|.
-However, **we encourage you to learn ReactiveX**.

-- |rxjsinaction|
-- |frp|
-- |learnrxjs|
-- |rp-wiki|
-- |op-wiki|
-- |reactivex|

 Package Organization
 ====================